Zeeshanahmad4/Fake-Bad-google-Reviews-Remover-Bot/README.md

     <code>Zeeshan Ahmad</code>
   </a>

 ## Project Overview 🌟
-ReviewGuardian is an innovative 🚀 tool designed to identify and report fake or off-topic reviews on various platforms.
+**Google Reviews Remover Bot** is an innovative 🚀 tool designed to identify and report fake or off-topic reviews on various platforms.
 This tool is essential for maintaining the integrity and trustworthiness of online review systems, ensuring users receive genuine and relevant feedback.

 ## Features 🌈
 - **Automated Review Reporting:** Automatically flags suspected fake or off-topic reviews. 🤖